How Alcohol and Caffeine Affect Chronic Dry Eye

 What about caffeine?

-You may be wondering if your morning cup of coffee is causing or worsening your dry eye symptoms.
+You may be wondering about the relationship between caffeine and dry eye and if your morning cup of coffee is causing or worsening it.
 Doctors have thought that caffeine may worsen your dry eye because it can make you urinate more, causing you to lose more fluid in your body.
 Caffeine does have a diuretic effect (meaning it makes you urinate more), but studies show it does not lead to dehydration.8

 Caffeine: The good news

-Did you know that some studies have shown that your morning pick-me-up may protect against dry eyes?
+Did you know that some research suggests that caffeinated beverages such as your morning pick-me-up may protect against dry eyes?
 That is great news for the millions of coffee drinkers in America.

-In a study published in 2012, those who drank caffeine produced more tears than those who did not drink caffeine.
-When looking at other studies, doctors think that caffeine may increase some fluids in the body, such as stomach acid and saliva.9,10
+In a medically reviewed study published in 2012, those who drank caffeine produced more tears than those who did not drink caffeine.
+When looking at other studies, doctors think that caffeine intake may increase some fluids in the body, such as stomach acid and saliva.9,10

-More studies are needed to see if the amount of caffeine consumed matters when it comes to dry eye disease.
-10
+More studies and additional information are needed to see if the amount of caffeine consumed matters when it comes to treating dry eye disease.10

 Caffeine: The downsides